AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    :module: roadrunner
    :annotation: int

-   RoadRunner by default dynamically generates accessor properties for all sbml symbol names on the model object when it is retrieved in Python.
+   RoadRunner by default dynamically generates accessors properties for all SBML symbol names on the model object when it is retrieved in Python.
 This feature is very nice for interactive use, but can slow things down.
 If this feature is not needed, it can be disabled here.